Snapchat brings Bitmoji to the real world with World Lenses

 Google’s Pixel 2 is launching on October 4

-Snapchat’s World Lens feature applies filters intelligently to the world around you using augmented reality and your smarpthone’s camera, and now you the app is adding support for Bitmoji to the feature.
+Snapchat’s World Lens feature applies filters intelligently to the world around you using augmented reality and your smartphone’s camera, and now you the app is adding support for Bitmoji to the feature.
 This means you can take those animated avatars of yourself and drop them into your surroundings.

 It’s a smart use of both Bitmoji and World Lens tech – you can do things like have your avatar do some yoga on the boardwalk, watch it land some skateboard tricks, or just show it hanging out in your favorite spot.
 The Bitmoji animations will anchor where you place them, letting you walk around the animated scene to get a different angle, and they can be scaled up or down in size.
 They really do look like they’re interacting with the real world, which is itself an awesome technical achievement.